pma/amqp/README.md

   defp setup_queue(chan) do
     {:ok, _} = Queue.declare(chan, @queue_error, durable: true)
-    # Messages that cannot be delivered to any consumer in the main queue will be routed to the error queue
+    # Messages that cannot be delivered to any consumer in the main queue are
+    # routed to the error queue.
     {:ok, _} = Queue.declare(chan, @queue,
                              durable: true,
                              arguments: [